 Since our first years our cheese making has grown more than ten fold and we’re still growing.
 Today we have many ways for you to experience the delight of eating our cheese.
 In 2016, we opened a cafe and cheese shop in the historic town of Weston, near our farm.
 You can come to visit us there to taste our cheese or enjoy our menu items created using our cheese.
 You can even book a tour to visit our cheese kitchen and taste cheese back at the shop.
 Or you can come to one of our events held in the barn where we originally started milking our sheep.

 Today we’re proud to be supporting other nearby sheep and cow dairy farms by turning their delicious milk into fantastic cheeses.
-All of our partner dairies pledge to uphold our most cherished farm practices, that is they are grass based and Animal Welfare Approved just like us.
+All of our partner dairies pledge to uphold our most cherished farm practices, that is, they use managed grazing and humane and environmentally sound practices just like us.
 So you can eat our delicious cheeses knowing you’re supporting something good at the same time.

 Raising our sheep on carefully tended pastures not only produces happy sheep and high-quality, flavorful milk, it also prevents soil erosion, builds topsoil and prevents buildup of concentrated manure.
 Raising dairy animals this way even helps to sequester carbon in the soil, creating healthier soil and helping in the fight against climate change.